 Texas has long been an affordable state for homebuyers.
-Even as home values rise, the Lone Star state is still accessible to entry-level buyers.
-Median home prices in north Texas cities like Wichita Falls and Amarillo are $132,000 and $175,000, respectively.
-In the hottest markets, like Austin, median home prices are still reasonable compared with many states, at around $319,900, according to third-quarter 2019 data from the Texas Quarterly Housing Report.
+As home values rise, the Lone Star state is still accessible to entry-level buyers.
+Even in the state’s hottest markets, like Austin, median home prices are still reasonable compared with many states, at around $350,000, according to third-quarter 2020 data from the Texas Quarterly Housing Report.

 Despite affordable home prices, coming up with a down-payment or qualifying for a mortgage can still be challenging for many families.